tejasmanohar/pasterunner/README.md

 pasterunner
 ===========

-execute code snippets on the fly
+execute gists on the fly